-The irresistible allure of red mountains and expansive mesas are enough to draw anyone to Central Arizona.
-Travelers have found the historic copper-mining town of Jerome to be particularly compelling.
+The irresistible allure of Sedona’s red mountains and expansive mesas are enough to draw anyone to Central Arizona.
+Travelers have also found the historic copper-mining town of Jerome to be particularly compelling.
 Once known as the “Wickedest Town in the West,” Jerome has morphed into a creative art community with a dash of Old West personality and hauntings of the dearly departed, with reported ghost sightings making the small mountain town a unique destination.

 Th history of Jerome will transport you back to the Old West, and the town’s restaurants, bars, shops and art galleries make this tiny hillside destination a fun and quirky place to visit.
 And, for those who like to drink wine, the tasting rooms within the town limits and along Verde Valley Wine Trail deliver.

 The Surgeon’s House Bed & Breakfast is perched atop a hillside flooded with luscious greenery.
 Outfitted in eclectic décor, the dining room is a main attraction, especially during the early hours of the day.
 Breakfast is whipped up daily and served at sunrise by Owner Andrea Prince, and the plump pastries are without a doubt the talk of the house.

 On the main street, the seven-room Mile High Inn is the staple of this haunted town, glowing with western vibes yet still emanating comfort for all who wander through.
 Also, be sure to check out the noteworthy Mile High Grill and its live music on weekends.

 Since 1898, The Conner Hotel has been spoiling visitors with luxury and charm.
 While the rooms are no longer $1 per night, the luxury and charm most definitely remain.
 The historical hotel gives guests a taste of old Jerome with a flicker of modern times, with prices starting at $165 per night.
 The hotel is situated above the popular Spirit Room which often features live bands on weekends.